-The NetScaler implementation of CRL and OCSP reports the revocation status of client certificates only.
+The Citrix ADC implementation of CRL and OCSP reports the revocation status of client certificates only.
 To check the revocation status of a server certificate received during an SSL handshake, a client must send a request to a certificate authority.

 For web sites with heavy traffic, many clients receive the same server certificate.
 If each client sent a query for the revocation status of the server certificate, the certificate authority would be inundated with OCSP requests to check the validity of the certificate.

-OCSP stapling is supported only on the front-end of NetScaler appliances.
+OCSP stapling is supported only on the front-end of Citrix ADC appliances.

-NetScaler support for OCSP stapling is limited to handshakes using TLS protocol version 1.0 or higher.
-This feature is not supported in a cluster setup.
+Citrix ADC support for OCSP stapling is limited to handshakes using TLS protocol version 1.0 or higher.

 Configuring OCSP stapling involves enabling the feature and configuring OCSP.
 To configure OCSP, you must add an OCSP responder, bind the OCSP responder to a CA certificate, and bind the certificate to an SSL virtual server.